Ukrainian metal: 2000s

-Tin Sontsia is a Ukrainian folk metal band from Kyiv.
-Primarily the band's style was close to alternative rock, but in 2003 they have come to so called Cossack rock.
-Almost all of the lyrics are in Ukrainian except some songs were written in Belarusian.

 Kroda is a black metal band formed in 2003 in Dnipropetrovsk.
 The band's primary lyrical themes are paganism, nature and history.
-Their sixth full-length album was released on May 1, 2015.
+Their sixth full-length album was released on 1 May 2015.

 The band was formed by two musicians, Eisenslav and Viterzgir, in March 2003.
 The name of the band was taken from the Old East Slavic language and means "The fire of burial bonfire".
 According to legend, when the bodies of the warriors burned, their souls were carried away with the smoke to the Heavenly Palaces of the Gods.
 The smoke was a kind of a guide to Rod.
 In Sanskrit, the word kroda means anger, rage.
 Thus, the meaning of the name reveals the concept of the band.

 In May 2004, Kroda released their debut full-length album Поплач мені, річко...
 (Cry To Me, River...) on Stellar Winter Records.

 Their second album До небокраю життя...
 (Towards The Firmaments Verge of Life...) was recorded from January to April 2005, and was released on 20 July the same year.
 In 2012 it was remastered and reissued on Purity Through Fire Records in Germany.

 In August 2007, Kroda made their first live performance at the Ukriainian metal music festival "Svarohovo Kolo II", which was held in Sevastopol.
-On December 22, the band participates in the "Kolovorot Fest" in Kharkiv.
+On 22 December, the band participates in the "Kolovorot Fest" in Kharkiv.

 2010s

 Make Me Famous were a Ukrainian metalcore band.
 They were founded in 2010 by rhythm guitarist and co-vocalist Denis Shaforostov, who gained popularity through his YouTube channel "above92".
 They have released one studio album, titled It's Now or Never.
 IGNEA is a Symphonic/Melodic Death Metal band from Kyiv, formed in 2013.
 In 2021, they signed with Napalm Records.